EvangeliaIlia/Biomedical-Projects/SQL/README.md

 # Medical Records SQL Project

 ## Overview
 This SQL project focuses on analyzing a simulated medical records dataset.
-The dataset is entirely fictional, generated using the Python Faker library, and is meant for demonstration and testing purposes only.
+The dataset is entirely fictional, found on Kaggle and was originally generated using the Python Faker library.
+It is meant for demonstration and testing purposes only.

 ## Dataset Description
 The dataset includes the following fields for each patient: